Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Acknowledgments

-Research was accomplished through projects sponsored by the Army Research Laboratory under Cooperative Agreement Numbers W911NF-22-2-0014, W911NF-23-2-0062, and W911NF-22-2-0121, W911NF-22-2-0101 (to DCE).
+This research was accomplished through projects sponsored by the Army Research Laboratory under Cooperative Agreement Numbers W911NF-22-2-0014, W911NF-23-2-0062, W911NF-22-2-0121, and W911NF-22-2-0101 (to DCE).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

 Support for data and streaming was also provided by NSF-OAC 2129051 (to DCE).
-Additional support from the Johns Hopkins Whiting School of Engineering is gratefully acknowledged.
+This work used Jetstream2 \cite{hancock_jetstream2_2021} at Indiana University through allocation MAT240117 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program \cite{boerner_access_2023}, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+Additional support for AIMD-L from the Johns Hopkins Whiting School of Engineering is gratefully acknowledged.

 FAIR data supporting this work is available at \url{https://doi.org/10.34863/e8bx-pk70}.